 미역국 가끔먹는데 더 자주먹도록 해야겠네요 깨도 검은콩도 좋네요

-If LDL cholesterol levels in our body are high, they become the main cause of cardiovascular and cerebrovascular diseases.
-According to researchers from the Department of Cardiology at Seoul National University Hospital, individuals in the top 25% of total cholesterol levels had about a 25% higher risk of myocardial infarction compared to those in the bottom 25%.
-People with high LDL cholesterol levels had approximately a 41% higher incidence of myocardial infarction.
-Here are three foods that help reduce cholesterol levels.
+High LDL cholesterol levels in our bodies are a major cause of cardiovascular disease.
+In fact, according to researchers from the Department of Cardiology at Seoul National University Hospital, those in the top 25% of total cholesterol levels had a 25% higher risk of myocardial infarction than those in the bottom 25%.
+Those with high LDL cholesterol levels had a 41% higher risk of myocardial infarction.
+Let's explore three foods that can help lower cholesterol levels.

-The sesame seeds contain sesaminol and sesamin, which help keep the blood clean.
-In particular, consuming a high-fat meal causes cholesterol to accumulate in the blood, narrowing the blood vessels, but sesaminol helps remove cholesterol and protect the blood vessels.
-Sesamin prevents the absorption of cholesterol in the small intestine and promotes its excretion, thereby lowering blood cholesterol levels.
-However, since sesame seeds are high in calories, it is recommended to consume only about 10 grams, or a large spoonful, per day.
+The sesaminol and sesamin components in sesame seeds help keep the blood clean.
+High-fat meals in particular cause cholesterol to build up in the blood, narrowing blood vessels.
+Sesaminol removes cholesterol and protects blood vessels.
+Sesamin lowers blood cholesterol levels by blocking cholesterol absorption in the small intestine and promoting its excretion.
+However, sesame seeds are high in calories, so it's best to limit your daily intake to around 10 grams, a large spoonful.

-Seaweed contains many components that purify the blood, such as fucoidan and alginate.
-Fucoidan is a dietary fiber found in seaweed that helps prevent blood clots and purify the blood.
-The soluble fiber in seaweed, alginate, aids in the elimination of bad cholesterol and triglycerides.
-Therefore, it helps prevent hyperlipidemia (a condition caused by excess lipids or fats in the blood) and arteriosclerosis (a condition where arteries become thickened and hardened).
-However, fresh seaweed has a high sodium content, so it is advisable to soak it thoroughly in water before cooking to remove the salty taste.
+Wakame also contains many blood-purifying ingredients, such as fucoidan and alginic acid.
+Fucoidan, a dietary fiber found in seaweed, helps prevent blood clots and purify the blood.
+Alginic acid, a soluble fiber found in wakame, helps excrete bad cholesterol and triglycerides.
+This helps prevent dyslipidemia (a condition caused by excessive lipids or fats in the blood) and arteriosclerosis (a condition caused by thickening and hardening of the arteries).
+However, raw wakame is high in sodium, so it's best to soak it in water before cooking to remove the saltiness.

-The rich protein and fatty acids inside black beans are effective in inhibiting cholesterol production.
-Therefore, they also help reduce the risk of heart disease.
-According to the U.S. Centers for Disease Control and Prevention (CDC), black beans are nutritionally dense and are also called "superfoods."
-Additionally, the lecithin contained in soybeans helps regulate cholesterol levels and excretes fat components absorbed in blood vessels.
-The U.S. Department of Agriculture (USDA) recommends consuming about 1 to 3 cups of black beans per week.
+The rich protein and fatty acids in black beans are effective in suppressing cholesterol production, thus helping to reduce the risk of heart disease.
+According to the U.S. Centers for Disease Control and Prevention (CDC), black beans are nutritionally dense, earning them the nickname "superfood."
+Furthermore, the lecithin contained in beans helps regulate cholesterol levels and excrete fat accumulated in blood vessels.
+The U.S. Department of Agriculture (USDA) recommends consuming approximately 1 to 3 cups of black beans per week.

 .